hadespwnme/tembak-cewek/README.md

 # tembak-cewek
-Took for tracking location and get pictures,
+Tool for express your love to girlfriend or boyfriend, but if they reject your love, you will get their location and pictures on your telegram bot.

 ## Preparing Telegram Bot
 1. Go to your telegram